Sinio-Manoka/tsunami_lab/doc/sphinx/input/Tsunami_Simulations.rst

 1. 250m:

-For this resolution, we will use the following config file with a specified cell width and we willvisualize it for 8 hours.
+For this resolution, we will use the following config file with a specified cell width and we will visualize it for 8 hours.

 .. code-block:: cpp